jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2015/day25/README.md

 First approach I took was a recursive solution.
 I walked in the different cases starting with the degenerate case of (1, 1).
 Then I handled the case where row > 1 and column is 1.
 Finally, I worked out the case where both row and column are greater than 1.
 The `when` expression reflects this progression.

 Later on, after looking at Andrew Pickett's solution, I realized that calculating the ordinal was similar to the problem of getting the sum of the numbers from 1..N.
 This is a straightforward calculation with no recursion necessary.
-I used the formulas listed in the Geometry section above which I believe are different from the ones Andrew used.
+I used the formulas listed in the Geometry section; not sure if they're the same as what Andrew used though.